chuandadexiaoyu/symfony----/README.md

 injection pattern.

 Overall, the purpose of the kernel.request event is either to create and return a Response directly, or to add information to the Request (e.g. setting the locale or setting some other information on the Request attributes).

+Scopes add a constraint on the dependencies of a service: a service cannot depend on services from a narrower scope.
+For example, if you create a generic my_foo service, but try to inject the request component, you’ll receive a Symfony\Component\DependencyInjection\Exception\ScopeWideningInjectionException when compiling the container.
+Read the sidebar below for more details.

+A bundle must not embed third-party PHP libraries.
+It should rely on the standard Symfony2 autoloading instead.
+A bundle should not embed third-party libraries written in JavaScript, CSS, or any other language.